ethereum/execution-specs/README.md

 It can verify the following properties of an account:
 - `nonce`: the scalar value equal to a) the number of transactions sent by an Externally Owned Account, b) the amount of contracts created by a contract.

 - `balance`: the amount of Wei (10<sup>-18</sup> Eth) the account has.

 - `code`: Bytecode contained by the account.
 To verify that an account contains no code, this property needs to be set to "0x" or "".

+  It is not recommended to verify Yul compiled code in the output account, because the bytecode can change from version to version.

 - `storage`: Storage within the account represented as a `dict` object.
   All storage keys that are expected to be set must be specified, and if a key is skipped, it is implied that its expected value is zero.